hypebright/fireworks/README.md

 shinyApp(ui, server)
 ```

+In this case, the fireworks is a `<div>` with a specified width and height.

-Launching and stopping fireworks from the server:
+To use fireworks as a full screen overlay or an specific existing HTML element, you can launch and stop fireworks from the server:

 ``` r
 library(shiny)